2020–2021 Xi Jinping Administration reform spree: Ban of cryptocurrencies

 China's Vice Premier Liu He announced that China would take steps against the mining and trading of bitcoin in May 2021 without providing other information.
 The announcement caused the price of the digital asset to decline.
 China had previously become popular with bitcoin miners due to cheap electricity prices but the hikes in the usage of coal power associated with mining clash with China's climate-related goals.
 The popularity of mining in China may have led to increases in the illegal extraction of coal.
 Though many miners have shuttered or moved their operations, Chinese authorities have continued to search for illegal operators continuing to work disguised as other businesses.

-In September 2021, the People’s Bank of China banned all cryptocurrency transactions and related transactions.
+In September 2021, the People's Bank of China banned all cryptocurrency transactions and related transactions.
 This announcement caused the price of bitcoin to fall approximately 8%.
 The central bank also banned foreign companies from providing cryptocurrency services to Chinese citizens.
 Regulations from earlier in the year had banned domestic companies from providing services like cryptocurrency trading.

 Restriction of for-profit tutoring

 On July 24, 2021, rules were introduced to change the operation of tutoring companies focused on teaching school-age children.
 The new rules prohibit these companies from turning a profit, prohibit them from raising foreign capital, and prohibit tutoring related to the school syllabus on holidays and weekends.
 Other regulations include the banning of the tutoring of children under six years old.
 Commentators referred to the new regulations as, effectively, a "death penalty" for the industry.
 American investment firms impacted by the new rules include Sequoia, Tiger Global Management, and Warburg Pincus.
-Other foreign firms impacted include Singapore's Temasek Holdings.
+Other foreign firms impacted include Singaporean state-owned conglomerate Temasek Holdings.

 The ban resulted in the emergence of "underground" tutoring services, advertised using other descriptions by those offering them.
 The Ministry of Education announced it would seek to eliminate these services by pursuing companies and individuals offering them in September 2021.